Meet the Crouse Center Staff

 MS, College Student Affairs, Eastern Illinois University

-Majors I Advise: Nursing (last names M-Z) and Pre-Nursing (last names M-Z)
+Majors I Advise: Nursing (last names R-Z), Parks and Recreation, Pre-Nursing (last names R-Z), and Therapeutic Recreation

 Personal Advising Philosophy: I take a holistic approach to advising, taking time to get to know each student’s goals and aspirations so I can help guide them toward success in a way that aligns with their dreams.
 It’s rewarding to tailor my support to fit each student’s unique needs and help them on their academic journey.